2021 Boulder shooting: Media coverage and discussion

 A man who livestreamed the crime to a YouTube channel received criticism from some and praise from others.
 He had identified himself repeatedly as a journalist to law enforcement before being removed from the scene.
 At peak viewership during the event, the livestream had about 30,000 viewers, and many criticized YouTube for allowing the video to remain on its site.
 The company responded with a statement that the video had enough news or documentary context to remain, regardless of the violence shown.

 Before officers arrived on the scene, a police dispatcher described the active shooter as a "white male"; the suspect's actual identity was released around 18 hours after the shooting.
 A police affidavit dated March 23 repeated Al-Issa's identity as a "white male".
 Deborah Richardson, ACLU of Colorado's executive director, said that early assumptions made by law enforcement about Al-Issa were affected by the perception that he was white.

 On March 22, before the suspect's identity was made public, the Indian American race-and-inclusion editor of USA Today's Sports Media Group, Hemal Jhaveri, reacted to the shooting on Twitter, inaccurately saying, "It's always an angry white man.
 Always."
-She later expressed "regret" for the "careless error of judgement" in sending the tweet, and deleted it.
+She later expressed "regret" for the "careless error of judgment" in sending the tweet, and deleted it.
 By March 26, Jhaveri had been fired by USA Today, with her attributing this to the tweet and its promotion by "several high profile alt-right Twitter" users "as an example of anti-white bias and racism against whites".
 USA Today did not directly comment on her firing, instead stressing their commitment to "diversity, equity and inclusion".
 Ilhan Omar was also criticized for a similar tweet.